As part of the new National Curriculum for Computing, every child is taught to

 Key Stage 2

 If you’re between 8 and 11, you probably know a lot about using the internet.
 Even though you’ve been using the internet for a while, you still make sure you keep yourself safe.
+There are some helpful videos on the BBC Newsround website here.

 - When you’re chatting to people online, DO NOT TO GIVE OUT ANY PERSONAL INFORMATION about yourself.
 This includes your full name, address or school.